 Handling is determined based upon the ease with which an item can be managed or “handled” when being moved or loaded onto a truck.
 If you can put it on a pallet and move it with a forklift, then it’s easy to handle.
 If you need special equipment due an item’s size, weight, shape, hazardous properties or fragility, then it’s considered more difficult.

 Liability refers to the probability that freight might be stolen or damaged during transit.
-Perishable, combustable and explosive items have a higher liability and are given a value per pound, which is a fraction of the carriers liability.
+Perishable, combustible and explosive items have a higher liability and are given a value per pound, which is a fraction of the carriers liability.
 If classified by liability, the density of an item is also considered.

 When taken together, these four characteristics determine a commodity’s “transportability,” and are assigned to the appropriate freight class.

 Currently, many carriers and 3PLs offer online freight class calculators, which can help you quickly and easily estimate the class of freight you’re trying to ship.
 While often accurate, remember that these calculators only offer estimates.
-There’s alway a possibility of freight being reclassified by a carrier if the estimate turns out to be inaccurate.
+There’s always a possibility of freight being reclassified by a carrier if the estimate turns out to be inaccurate.

 Why is freight class important?